travelping/tetrapak/README.md

 -------------------------------------------------------------------------

 Tasks have this structure: 'build:appfile'.
 This means that tetrapak tries to execute a build task.
-If it fails find atleast one build task, it tries to execute all 'build:*' tasks
+If it fails find atleast one, it will execute all 'build:*' tasks.

 An example is: tetrapak info:deps.
 Note that you will get output from both tasks, even if you execute only info.